heypete/meshtastic_frequency_slot_calculator/README.md

 ## Limitations
 - Currently only produces output for the US region.
 I hope to add additional regions in the future.

+## Footnotes
+[^1]: Although similarly named, the modem preset and channel name are different things entirely: the modem preset defines the bandwidth, spreading factor, and other parameters for the LoRa mdoem itself, while the channel name being essentially a chat room name.